JeremiahBTech12/Azure-Cost-Visibility-Dashboard/README.md

 Many small businesses migrate to the cloud expecting to reduce costs, only to discover that their monthly invoices are filled with charges such as “Microsoft.Compute/VirtualMachines — $340.”
 Without the technical context behind these services, business owners and stakeholders often struggle to predict expenses, understand what they’re paying for, or justify those costs to others.

 ###
 That's why i've built a cost tracking and alerting system that gives business stakeholder's real-time visibility into their Azure spend, automatically sending notification alerts when budget thresholds are reached and bills become a problem.
-Everything is also surfaced on a simple dashboard that makes sense to non-technical professionals and stakeholder's.
+Everything is also surfaced on a simple dashboard that makes sense to non-technical professionals.

 ## Business Problem
 ###
-As Azure environments grow to include multiple services, resource groups, and usage categories, subscription costs become increasingly difficult for non-technical stakeholders to understand.
+As Azure environments grow to include multiple services, resource groups, and usage categories, subscription costs become increasingly difficult to breakdown.
 This project solves that challenge by implementing an automated monitoring solution that tracks subscription-level spending and delivers clear, actionable cost insights to the appropriate stakeholders before expenses become a concern.

 ### What it provides:
 -	Tracks spend across all Azure services and translates it into categories for business owners.
 -	 Fires automatic alerts when spending hits thresholds ($50, $100, $200)
 -	Sends email notifications via Logic Apps when an alert triggers
--	Displays a dashboard in Azure Workbooks showing spend by service, Resource, and resource group.
+-	Displays a dashboard in Azure Workbooks showing spend by Resource Group, Resource, and Service.

 ## Architecture Flow